Tyreek Hill Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 - In last week's outing against the Steelers, Hill was targeted two times, totaling 19 yards on two receptions.

-- Hill has caught 18 passes on 19 targets for 243 yards and one touchdown over his last three outings, averaging 81.0 yards per game.
+- Hill has 18 catches on 19 targets for 243 yards and one touchdown during his last three games, averaging 81.0 yards per game.

 Hill's Kansas City Teammates